SpenceKonde/UsefulArduinoPosts/Troubleshooting/Upload_Problems.md

 * You are using an 8-bit AVR based board - Arduino Uno/Mega/Nano/ProMini, clone thereof, or a third party board with an AVR programmed over serial through a USB-serial adapter (external or on-board - such as Sanguino/Bobuino/Mighty1284p, or ATTiny with optiboot bootloader).
 * You are NOT using a board with native USB (Leonardo, Pro Micro, Micro, Digispark, Trinket).
 * You are NOT using a board that you are programming via an ISP programmer.
 * You are NOT using a non-AVR board!
-Due, Zero, MKR boards, ESP8266/ESP32, and any other third party board not based on an atmega or attiny board is NOT an AVR.
+Due, Zero, MKR boards, ESP8266/ESP32, and any other third party board not based on an atmega or attiny is NOT an AVR.
 * You can successfully "Verify" (compile) your sketch, but cannot "Upload" it.
 * The board has a bootloader already installed (if starting from a virgin processor, you must have done "Burn Bootloader" with an ISP programmer successfully)
 * You are not using an Arduino Uno Wifi Rev. 2.
 These are new and we don't yet have a sufficient body of knowledge within the community to create a troubleshooting guide like this.